hbcbh1999/cl4l/README.md

 # cl4l
 #### esoteric CL essentials

-### intro
-cl4l is a set of Common Lisp utilities designed for maximum leverage.

 ### setup
 The project supports asdf and may be loaded by calling ```(ql:quickload "cl4l")``` once cl4l.asd is in the asdf search path.
 Call ```(cl4l-test:run-tests nil)``` to run tests.